jaw pain

 Warning Signs of Gum Disease

 The early stage of periodontal disease is called gingivitis, and it occurs when plaque and tartar build up on your teeth, causing inflammation in the gums.
 If it goes untreated, you will develop periodontitis, which can take a serious toll on your teeth and gums.
-Symptoms include:
+Symptoms of each stage include:

 Gingivitis